shubhamchau222/review_scrapper_project/README.md

 please visit the following link deployed on heroku :   link :- https://reviewsproduct123.herokuapp.com/

+you can find the reviews of the electronics product for example .. ( iphone 7 , tv , computers , samasung a30) etc

  In Data Science Data collection strategy also plays important role in order to get the appropriate data. we don't depend on sigle source of the data , we try to collect data from various Sources like that Web Scrapping also the one of the best part of data collection strategy.